shreya1m/Book_Recommendation_System./README.md

 - Flask
 - Pandas 2.2.1
 - Scikit-learn
+- HTML/CSS
+- Jinja(for HTML templating)

 ## Acknowledgements
-Special thanks to Kaggle for providing the book dataset used in this project.
+Special thanks to Kaggle for providing the latest book dataset used in this project.